Shortcodes

 Steps are the backbone of any procedure...

 The exercise shortcode is the canonical way to mark a hands-on task.
-It renders a scoped frame with an EXERCISE label, a title, and an accent left-border — visually distinct from a notice (which is informational only).
+It renders a scoped frame with a full-bleed pink→orange gradient header bar — ◎ EXERCISE · Title in mono caps — over a panel containing the task itself.
+The gradient bar is the brand-marker; no left-border accent needed.
+Visually distinct from a notice (which is informational only): the gradient bar reads as “do this thing” before the reader even gets to the title.
 Use it when the section is something the reader does.

 1. The basic shape #